oyeyipo/dotfiles/README.md

 ## Luarocks paths and defualt issue fix

-This assumes you have Lua 5.1 and luarocks <latest version> installed and on the path
+This assumes you have Lua 5.1 and luarocks (latest version) installed and on the path.
 You are gets this error:

 ```bash
 $ luarocks install luacheck